nooku/guides.nooku.org/get-started/your-first-todo-list-view.md

-# Your First Todo List Views
+# Your First Todo List View

 Your component Views are how you present your data to the world.